Venice 2026: how the entry ticket works

 Categories that do NOT need to request the exemption (Documentation is sufficient):

-• Residents or born in the Municipality of Venice, residents in Veneto, and children under 14 years old (must show an ID document).
+• Persons who are residents or born in the Municipality of Venice, residents of the Veneto Region, and children under the age of 14 must present an identity document proving their status;

 Categories Requiring Mandatory Exemption Registration